awlondon/SWED-AI-RQIE-O-HI-E-H/shell-companies/README.md

 These shell-company offerings are part of the broader infiltration tradecraft documented in [MSS LinkedIn Infiltration Analysis](../MSS_LinkedIn_Infiltration_Analysis__CLAUDE.md).
 By supplying clusters of ready-made fake identities, they enable coordinated persona clusters like those cataloged in [LinkedIn](../LinkedIn/).

+The mass-produced profiles marketed by these firms are injected directly into persona clusters such as the [Sesame](../LinkedIn/Sesame/README.md) investigation, where multiple synthetic accounts share employers, messaging templates, and connection patterns.

+## Related Case Studies and Datasets

+- [Kevin Mallory](../case-studies/kevin-mallory/README.md) – demonstrates how LinkedIn personas can progress from routine contact to espionage recruitment.
+- [Yanjun Xu](../case-studies/yanjun-xu/README.md) – shows the role of front companies and talent programs that echo shell-company outreach.
+- [`fake_profiles.csv`](../datasets/fake_profiles.csv) – dataset of suspected synthetic LinkedIn identities, many sourced from shell-company automation services.

 ## LIA

 LIA marketed clusters of fake LinkedIn profiles complete with AI-generated avatars, job histories, and connection scripts.
 For roughly $300 a month, clients received dozens of ready-to-use identities and message templates.
 LinkedIn has since removed LIA's company page and associated accounts for violating platform policies.